Service Business Website Cost 2026: Real Pricing Breakdown

 Multi-location or $2M+ revenue

-For most readers of this post, you are in tier 2 or 3 — and the right answer is the boutique/custom build in the $3k–$8k range.
+For most readers of this post, you are in tier 2 or 3 — and the right answer is the boutique build at $2,500 + $47/mo.

 Frequently asked questions

 What is the cheapest website that can still generate real leads?
-Around $2,000–$3,000 if you find a good freelancer who understands local SEO.
+Around $2,000–$3,000 if you find a good freelancer who understands local SEO, or a focused agency that's built AI-leveraged systems.
 Below that, you are buying a brochure.

 Can I just use HighLevel / GoHighLevel?
 HighLevel is a CRM and funnel builder, not a real website platform.
 The page speed is poor (3–5s LCP typical), the SEO is limited, and the URLs are not what Google wants.
 Use it for sales funnels, not for your primary domain.